 DOC is just as important as feeds & speeds to achieve a good cut, yet surprisingly there is much less information about how to determine its value, compared to the abundance of feeds and speeds charts.

 The reason is probably that while there are mathematical recipes to choose feedrate and RPM for a given endmill geometry, the achievable DOC is much more tightly linked to the specific machine you are using, and specifically its rigidity and power.

 The Shapeoko is not as rigid nor as powerful as pro CNC machines, so DOC recommendations for these machines need to be dialed back, even when using perfect feeds and speeds.

 There is a strong dependency between DOC and WOC: since cutting forces increase with both DOC and WOC, you cannot cut very deep while using a very large stepover, that would put too much effort on the endmill.
 So the two choices are:

 large WOC but small DOC

 These two situations are illustrated below:

-The "large WOC, small DOC" approach only ever uses the tip of the endmill, so that part will wear out quickly while the rest of the endmill length of cut remains unused.
-But it is still a very common approach for pocketing and profile cuts on the Shapeoko, and it has simplicity for it.
+The large WOC, small DOC approach only ever uses the tip of the endmill, so that part will wear out quickly while the rest of the endmill length of cut remains unused.
+But it is still a very common approach for pocketing and profile cuts on the Shapeoko, and it has simplicity going for it.

 Unlike chiploads that NEED to be in a specific range to get good cuts, the situation is easier for DOC and WOC: you can just start with small, conservative values and then increase them to find the limit for your machine/endmill/material combination.